jlevy/kmd/README.md

 </div>

 *⚠️ Pre-release and experimental!
-[Follow me](https://x.com/ojoshe) for future updates and please DM me if you have ideas or feedback.*
+[Follow me](https://x.com/ojoshe) for future updates and please DM me if you have use cases for Kmd or ideas or feedback.*

 ## What is Kmd?